diegovalle/sinaloa-discrepancy/readme.md

 *sinaloa-deaths.csv.bz2*: All injury intent deaths (accidents, suicides, homicides, unspecified, and legal operations) registered in the state of Sinaloa by the Mexican vital statistic system from 2004 to 2009

-The file _DE-SSA08.doc_ contains a description of the variables in sinaloa-deaths.csv.bz2 (Spanich)
+The file _DE-SSA08.doc_ contains a description of the variables in sinaloa-deaths.csv.bz2 (Spanish)

 Sources
 -------